keller00/personal-blog/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Mark Keller.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+I am a third year computer science major, going to the University of Waterloo, in Canada.
+I hate scheme (Racket), I'm slowly getting used to Python and I like C and C++ the most.
+I have worked on many of my own projects.
+The biggest ones can be found on my github profile!
+I love puppies, my computer and my family.

+I love challenges and success!
 What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.